gomav/react-native-experiments/todo/README.md

 # react-native-todo-list

-A simple TODO list to try to implemented using RefluxJS (ReactNative ed ) The following TODO list I tried to implemented using RefluxJS.
+A simple TODO list to try to implement RefluxJS
 (You do not have to exactly the same such as the hierarchical structure of the Component)